Emperor Xiaozong of Song: Reign

 The Emperor also controlled his ministers by curtailing their authority.
 Early in 1167 the Emperor finally filled every vacancy in the Council of State by appointing chief councilors of the left and right and two assistant councilors.
 The bureaucracy was generally pleased with the appointments, but the remarks of the vice-minister for war, Chen Yanxiao, contained both jubilations over the appointments but skepticism over the reduced powers of the councilors.
 Although Xiaozong is said to have listened to Chen, he never put his advice into practice.
 Throughout the Xiaozong reign the chief complaint of officials was his is tendency to infringe on their authority.
 Xiaozong in principle realized the importance of treating his councilors with dignity and granting them executive authority, however in reality his participation in all major decisions greatly limited their authority.
 In 1163 chief councilors were appointed to positions of Commissioners of military affairs, and in 1167 they were also granted financial authority with the titles of controller of national finance (Zhi Guoyongshi).
 Later in Southern Song this contributed to the power of the chief councilors, however during Xiaozongs reign this was not the case.
 Xiaozong intended for his ministers to exercise their powers in ordinary administrative affairs, however the emperor was in the habit of guarding his imperial prerogatives and frequently exercised them especially in military matters.
 As in 1167 when Imperial orders issued to the Bureau of Military affairs bypassed the Secretariat and Imperial Councilors and went straight to the Imperial Chancellery.
-After requests to the Emperor that orders go through regular bureaucratic streams he promised to rectify this, but instead to continued to issue direct dispatches as "confidential orders" (mi-pai).
+After requests to the Emperor that orders go through regular bureaucratic streams he promised to rectify this, but instead he continued to issue direct dispatches as "confidential orders" (mi-pai).
 Xiaozong began to directly issue palace orders (nei-pi) and imperial decrees (yu-pi) without prior consultation with councilors to enhance his power in other areas.

 According to Dieter Kuhn, Emperor Xiaozong "is said to have spent ten sleepless years after issuing huizi" and was the main driving power behind attempts to stabilize the monetary system.
 In 1166 the Emperor bought back two million silver ounces worth of circulating huizi and had them burned, as well as decreeing that paper notes could be accepted for payment of taxes and fees.
 Xiaozong in these policies tried to regulate the market value of paper currency by limiting the quantity in circulation.
 These policies to curb inflation proved effective, and in 1175 he managed to stabilize the value of huizi.
 In 1178 Huang Chouruo stated in a report to the throne: “If [huizi] are few, they are expensive, if there are many, they are cheap.”
 In 1186 there were around 20 million strings of cash in issue.
 He closely supervised the court and central government to make sure power remained balance among high officials and tried in earnest to live up to Confucian standards of moral behavior.